python-microservices/pyms/docs/configuration.md

 ## Looking for Configuration file with Kubernetes Configmaps
-By default, a Microservice class searches for a config.yml in the same path.
+By default, the Microservice class searches for a config.yml in the same path.
 You can set a different route or set a json file.
 To change this path, you must define a environment variable `CONFIGMAP_FILE`.

 This way of looking for the configuration is useful when you work with Docker and Kubernetes.
 For example, you could integrate